 A common idea of integrity is, “Doing the right thing even when nobody is watching.”
 I agree.
 Integrity is being honest with yourself and holding yourself to a standard that is only judged by you.

 The challenge with conducting your business with honesty and integrity is that it can take a long time to build that reputation.
 There will be questionable opportunities and shortcuts that may be tempting in the short term.
-Also, consider that initially there might not be any clear benefits for making the short term sacrifices to maintain your integrity and ethics.
+Also, consider that initially there might not be any clear benefits for making the short-term sacrifices to maintain your integrity and ethics.

 But, for those rare moments when honesty and integrity really matter, it makes all the difference in the world!
-In these defining moments, you can take comfort knowing you conducted yourself with honesty and integrity and not be concerned what others may say about you.
+In these defining moments, you can take comfort knowing you conducted yourself with honesty and integrity and not be concerned about what others may say about you.

 My mentor Rick Solomon has a great saying for dealing when others may question your honesty and integrity: